Hacker's Ashley Madison data dump threatens marriages, reputations

 For Avid Life Media, questions remained about whether more data will be released and how its business can go on while the U.S. Federal Bureau of Investigation and Canadian police investigate what the company believes was an inside job.

-Lawyers speculated whether any aggrieved members would launch legal action against the company, which claims to be the world's second-largest dating website behind Match.com, owned by IAC/InterActive Corp IACI.O.
+Lawyers speculated whether any aggrieved members would launch legal action against the company, which claims to be the world's second-largest dating website behind Match.com, owned by IAC/InterActive Corp.

 Avid Life values itself at $1 billion and reported revenue of $115 million in 2014, up 45 percent from the preceding year.